I had so much fun making my poinsettia cake, I decided to make matching poinsettia cupcakes!

 - red, green and yellow gel food coloring

 Tools and Equipment Needed

 - Begin by preheating oven to 350°F / 175°C and place cupcake liners in baking pans.

 - Add 1 1/4 cups all-purpose flour, 1 cup sugar, and 1 1/2 tsp baking powder into a large bowl and gently combine with a large spoon or whisk.

-- Pour the wet ingredients into the dry ingredients and stir together until just incorporated.
+- Pour the dry ingredients into the wet ingredients and stir together until just combined.

-- Allow the cupcakes to cool for 10 minutes before moving them to a cooling rack to finish cooling.
-If you want to accelerate the cooling process, pop the pans into your freezer for about 30 minutes.
+- Let the cupcakes cool for 10 minutes before moving them to a cooling rack to finish cooling.
+If you want to accelerate the cooling process, pop the pan into the freezer for about 30 minutes.

 - Beat 1 cup of room-temperature butter on a high speed for 30 seconds with a whisk attachment until smooth and lighter in color.

-- Mix on low for a couple minutes until the ingredients are fully incorporated and the desired consistency is reached.
+- Mix on low for a couple minutes until the ingredients are combined and the desired consistency is reached.